This document provides an overview of table clustering capabilities in BigQuery.

 When you use the clustered table feature with a partitioned table, you are subject to the limits on partitioned tables.

 Quotas and limits also apply to the different types of jobs you can run against clustered tables, including:

 For more information about all quotas and limits, see Quotas and limits.

 When you create and use clustered tables in BigQuery, your charges are based on how much data is stored in the tables and on the queries you run against the data:

-- For information on storage pricing, see Storage pricing.
+- For information about storage pricing, see Storage pricing.

-- For information on query pricing, see Query pricing.
+- For information about query pricing, see Query pricing.

-Many clustered table operations are free, including loading data into clustered tables, copying tables and partitions, and exporting data.
-Though free, these operations are subject to BigQuery's Quotas and limits.
-For information on all free operations, see Free operations on the pricing page.
+Many clustered table operations don't incur charges, including loading data into clustered tables, copying tables and partitions, and exporting data.
+These operations are subject to BigQuery's Quotas and limits.
+For information about all free operations, see Free operations on the pricing page.